logo

 • I got creative.
 When IE didn't support a feature, I wrote TypeScript functions that would achieve the same effect.

 Most importantly, I saw firsthand the importance of empathy in the workplace.
-User interfaces are living, breathing things that each individual experiences differently.
-Though designers/developers are the ones with the technical knowledge, there is still so much to be learned from users—and only by listening to each other thoughtfully can we create a more intuitive product.
+User interfaces are living things each individual experiences differently.
+Though developers are the ones with the technical knowledge, there is still much to be learned from users—and only by listening to each other thoughtfully can we create a more intuitive product.

 Today, the rebuilt EAFOnline has officially been released and users are much happier.
 This was the only the first step on my journey towards becoming a better designer/developer—and I look forward to more.